-17 Nov 2020: Justice Legislation Amendment (Supporting Victims and Other Matters) assented.
-Amends the Judicial Proceedings Reports Act which VLRC described as a complex and confusing piece of legislation in need of reform and modernisation.
+17 Nov 2020: The Justice Legislation Amendment (Supporting Victims and Other Matters) Act amended the Judicial Proceedings Reports Act which VLRC described as a complex and confusing piece of legislation in need of reform and modernisation.
 Reforms relating to adult victim-survivors are consistent with recommendations of the VLRC Contempt of Court Report: In cases cases where victim-survivors do not have the capacity to provide permission themselves, the court will retain a role in granting permission for publication.

-7 June 2022: Victims of Crime (Financial Assistance Scheme) Bill 2022 assented to.
-The Victims of Crime Assistance Tribunal (VOCAT) will be replaced with an administrative financial assistance scheme, as recommended by VLRC in 2018.
-Applications will be made without a hearing or the need to face perpetrators, reflecting a trauma informed model to assist victims in their recovery from acts of violence.
+7 June 2022: The Victims of Crime (Financial Assistance Scheme) Act 2022 replaced the Victims of Crime Assistance Tribunal (VOCAT) with an administrative financial assistance scheme, as recommended by the VLRC.
+The new scheme will be easier to use and reflect a trauma-informed model to assist victims in their recovery from acts of violence.
+It will work without hearings, courts, magistrates, or the need for victims to face perpetrators.
 Funding for the scheme was included in the Victorian Budget 2022/23 (Paper No. 3).
 The scheme is expected to become operational in the second half of 2023.
-View Act 21/2022.